atreyad/starter-academic/content/talk/UpcomingTalks/index.md

 # Show this page in the Featured widget?
 featured: false
 ---
-- Financial Stability Workshop at the Federal Reserve in Washington DC.<br>
+- Financial Stability Workshop at the Federal Reserve in Washington DC.
+\
 - International Business, Economics, and Finance Association at the ASSA meetings in San Antonio, TX.